daostack/vanille/README.md

    Browse to: http://localhost:8090/

-   If you are using Chrome with Metamask, point MetaMask at your local ganache at http://127.0.0.1:8584.
+   If you are using Chrome with Metamask, you will need to disable MetaMask.

 ## Build and run for production, against kovan: